 Benefits of Community College Completion

-- Pikes Peak Community College’s tuition rate is approximately 1/3 of the cost of most public four-year colleges and universities in Colorado.
+- Our tuition rate is approximately 1/3 of the cost of most public four-year colleges and universities in Colorado.

-- Completion of a degree shows success at the college level.
-Studies show that Community College graduates who transfer are as successful or more successful than their fellow native baccalaureate counterparts.
+- Studies show that Community College graduates who transfer are as successful or more successful than their fellow native baccalaureate counterparts.

 - Some four-year college and universities offer special privileges to PPCC graduates including scholarships and reduced or free application fees.

 Planning is the key to a successful transfer to a four-year baccalaureate program.
 Begin researching as soon as possible during your first semester at Pikes Peak Community College and take advantage of the various campus resources available to transfer students.
 Early Planning will give you the most choices and best opportunities to meet course requirements for your intended major at a four-year school.

 You are encouraged to discuss your transfer plans with your advisor.
 Advisors can provide you with information on transfer opportunities which will assist you in completing the transfer process.
 In addition they may provide and you with:

 - Information about course selection, sequence of courses, and entrance into courses and programs at four-year colleges and universities.